 Apple has released tvOS 14 developer beta for Apple TV 4 and 4K models. tvOS 14 includes a number of innovative and useful features: picture-in-picture video, multi-purpose Control Center to access accessories via HomeKit on the big screen, and enhanced gaming experience by allowing users to switch and sync gaming apps running on different Apple devices. tvOS also support 4K resolution content streaming over AirPlay and YouTube streaming in 4K too.

-If you are technically savvy, here is how you can download and install tvOS 14 developer beta on Apple TV.
+If you are technically savvy, here is how you can download and install the tvOS 14 developer beta on Apple TV.

 Simply go to Settings > System > Software Update on your Apple TV, and click on Update Software.
-This will update your box to tvOS 14 developer beta.
+This will update your box to the tvOS 14 developer beta.
 If you do not have a developer beta installed, follow our guide below.